apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    Specifies how long (in seconds) |TS| remembers that an origin server was unreachable.

-.. ts:cv:: CONFIG proxy.config.http.down_server.abort_threshold INT 10
-   :reloadable:
-   :overridable:

-   The number of seconds before |TS| marks an origin server as unavailable after a client abandons a request because the origin server was too slow in sending the response header.

 .. ts:cv:: CONFIG proxy.config.http.uncacheable_requests_bypass_parent INT 1
    :reloadable:
    :overridable: